-Inspired by real-world events, Cartel Tycoon takes you a fictionalized 1980s Colombia, where you get to find out exactly how difficult being budding drug entrepreneur can be.
-You start with a single would-be drug lord who grows his small-time marijuana operation into a highly profitable business by gradually expanding, paying off the cops, and trying your best to stay off law enforcement’s radar.
+Inspired by real-world events, Cartel Tycoon takes you a fictionalized 1980s Colombia, where you get to find out exactly how difficult being a budding drug entrepreneur can be.
+You start with a single would-be drug lord who grows his small-time marijuana operation into a highly profitable business by gradually expanding, paying off the cops, and trying your best to stay off of law enforcement’s radar.

 Watching the grass grow in Cartel Tycoon

 There’s a considerable amount of trial and error when it comes to building a drug empire.
 I had to restart the demo three times before I finally got the hang of things.
 In the time I spent watching my business crumble, I learned a handful of valuable lessons.

 - No matter how little money your operation makes, the police will always want a piece.

 - Growing and smuggling drugs requires a ton of micromanagement.